ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 ##### Interface Group - `interfaceGroup`

-An optional string, used to identify which interface group this layer belongs to.
+An optional string that is used to identify which interface group this layer belongs to.

 #### Data - `data`

-An object that provides configuration of the data to be displayed in the layer.
+An object that configures the data to be displayed in the layer.
 This currently supports the following properties:

-- `url`: A required URL string that points to the datasets publicly available resource.
+- `url`: A required URL string that points to the dataset's publicly available resource.
 - `type`: A required string that identifies what kind of dataset is requested.
-Can be one of the following: 'wms', 'wmts', 'cog', 'xyz', 'wfs', 'geojson'.
+This can be one of the following: 'wms', 'wmts', 'cog', 'xyz', 'wfs' or 'geojson'.
 - `layers`: Only required for sources of type: 'wms' and 'wmts'.
-A string the describes the layer to be requested from the external service.
+A string that describes the layer to be requested from the external service.
 - `typeName`: Only required for sources of type: 'wfs'.
-A string the describes the type to be requested from the external service.
+A string that describes the type to be requested from the external service.
 - `zIndex`: Optional integer that determines rendering order within the map.
-Can be used to override the default rendering of Open Layers.
+It can be used to override the default rendering of Open Layers.
-- `exlusivitySet`: Optional string used to identify a group of other layers that should be disabled when this layer is enabled.
+- `exclusivitySet`: Optional string used to identify a group of other layers that should be disabled when this layer is enabled.
 They must share the same string.
 - `projection`: Optional EPSG code string that describes the projection of the dataset to Open Layers.
-If the projection is supported (and doesn't match the maps configured projection) it will attempt to reproject the data.
+If the projection is supported (and doesn't match the map's configured projection), it will attempt to reproject the data.
 - `style`: Open Layers style object that is passed through to the library to modify the rendering of the layer within the map.
 - `normalise`: Only required for sources of type: 'cog'.
 Boolean that configures the map to normalise the raster pixel values to between 0 and 1.
 False by default.
 - `images`: Only required for sources of type: 'cog'.
 An array of objects that contain a URL property pointing to a COG resource.
 Replaces the 'url' property for this source type.
 Allows loading multiple GeoTiffs into one layer.